webplatform/docs/svg/tutorials/smarter_svg_animation/index.md

 The [[svg/elements/feGaussianBlur|'''feGaussianBlur''']] effect uses its [[svg/attributes/stdDeviation|'''stdDeviation''']] to control the degree of blur, and the animation reduces it primarily along the ''x'' axis.
-But note the animation's [[svg/attributes/begin|'''begin''']] attribute no longer specifies a time value.
+But note its [[svg/attributes/begin|'''begin''']] attribute no longer specifies a time value.
 Instead, this animation begins whenever the previous one ends:

 <syntaxhighlight lang="xml" highlight="6">
 <animate